snowplow-incubator/consent-tracking-accelerator/content/visualisation/visualisation_1.md

 #### **Step 1:** Install requirements
 Run the command below to install the project requirements and run the virtual environment.

-❗❗ **This implementation has been tested with the following dependencies: *python = 3.9.13, streamlit = 1.13.0, snowflake-connector-python==2.7.9, pandas = *, plotly = 5.10.0*.
+❗❗ **This implementation has been tested with the following dependencies: *python = 3.9.13, streamlit = 1.13.0, snowflake-connector-python = 2.7.9, pandas = *, plotly = 5.10.0*.
 If you run into package compatibility issues or encounter any errors try using them to build your own environment.**

 ```bash